griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 **To Kotlinify**

-When Java began to rely on annotation processors, e.g. Lombok, AutoValue etc, to become tolerable, that need to be built into the compiler taking immutable values and transforming with functions - then a new language is required
+When Java began to rely on annotation processors to become tolerable (e.g. Lombok, AutoValue etc), the benefits in taking immutable values and transforming with functions has to be built into the compiler - then a new language is required

 The book takes the initial Java to Kotlin conversion that the Intellij IDEA can perform

-Kotlin support for simple stand-alone top level functions mean We are not in Java-land anymore
+Kotlin support for simple stand-alone top level functions mean We are not in Java-land anymore but takes Us far enough into a [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/)

 To keep transforming or to "Kotlinate" on existing Kotlin code is also encouraged